X-bro1/Subfinder-X-plus/README.md

 cd Subfinder-X-plus
 pip install -r requirements.txt
 # Add your free or premium API keys in the .env file
+ Modify the .env file and add your API keys (free and premium)
 ```

 ## Linux